DylnHnlyOIY/Engineering-Portfolio/README.md

 <img src="Snare Drum.png" width="900">

  ### Description
 This design is inspired by Blue Devils' "[System Blue](https://www.bluedevils.org/products/system-blue/)" snare drum.
 The aim was to create a to-scale replica of the drum as well as a trophy design.
-This project allowed me to use my test CAD ability (at the time) and ignited my interest in designing percussion instruments & tools.
+This project allowed me to test my CAD ability (at the time) and ignited my interest in designing percussion instruments & tools.

 ### Links
 - [System Blue Snare Trophy](https://cvilleschools.onshape.com/documents/221b04262ae5d6cda3d83769/w/423a948d07c3116b4d8de6de/e/f6de8c8385a0bb81215d60f1)